 Yesterday we revealed that many expats living in the China region are choosing to home school their children in order to avoid disrupting their school education or in order to avoid the hefty fees associated with international schools.
-In this special report we take a look at the practicalities of home schooling and how you can ensure that, in the event that you opt for this method of educating you children, you implement it in the most effective form possible.
+In this special report we take a look at the practicalities of homeschooling and how you can ensure that, in the event that you opt for home schooling your children, you implement it in the most effective form possible.

 Calvert School Provides approved curriculum materials for all core courses and enrichment products.
 Allows home tutors access to an online resource centre where they can access interactive bulletin boards, advisory teaching services and regular newsletters.